TigrisCallidus/QCU/README.md

 5. Start the SimulateJob
 6. Wait for the SimulateJob to finish (in an Update)
 7. When the Job is finished get the calculated probabilities from your job to further useage.

+## Making Builds

+You can only make builds for the platform you are currently using, since the Python Environment is platform specific.

+Further make sure the file path to the folder where you have the local copy of this repository is not too long, else build errors could come up.
+(This happened on our testing on windows machines, and this is the reason why the project name and the folder for the python environment is now so short).

+Except from the above mentioned details building works the same as it always does with unity: https://docs.unity3d.com/Manual/PublishingBuilds.html